How to Use ES Module

 The complete code directory structure is as follows:

-Refactoring Existing Cloud Function Code to Support ES Module Specification
+Refactoring Existing Cloud Function Code to Support the ES Module Specification

-For existing cloud function code that needs to adapt to the ES Module specification, following the principle of minimal invasiveness to the code and lowest refactoring cost, we can proceed as follows:
+For existing cloud function code to be adapted to the ES Module specification, following the principle of minimal code intrusion and lowest refactoring cost, we can proceed as follows:

 Create a file named entry.mjs as the ES Module entry point.
 This file will use ES Module syntax to import existing business code.